ejin700/hombasis-gnn/qm9/README.md

 This repository contains a modified version of the code used by the [Shortest Path Message Passing Neural Network (SP-MPNN) paper](https://arxiv.org/abs/2206.01003).
 We adapt their framework to evaluate the performance of R-GCN with homomorphism counts for the QM9 dataset (as presented in Section 5.2 and Appendix D.4 of our paper).

 Note that most modifications were made to the `src/utils/dataset_loader.py`, `src/utils/model_loader.py`, and `src/models/gcn.py` files.
 For refenece, the original SP-MPNN repo can be found [here](https://github.com/radoslav11/SP-MPNN).
+We also do not provide modifications to R-GAT or R-GIN to allow for the inclusion of homomorphism counts, but this can be done easily by following the changes that we made in the R-GCN implementation.

 ## Requirements